 When Samuel Sherman traveled to Brazil last summer to experience that country's music, he was surprised to discover that Brazilian music was more varied and less rigid than he had imagined.

 "The best thing about research," said Krystina Cocco, "is that you're going to get an answer either way.
 Maybe you're not doing well as far as your hypothesis is concerned, but you're still going to get answers."

 Meet the UROP Summer Fellows

-Every summer, the Office of Research awards 15 undergrads funding to conduct research over a span of 10 weeks with a faculty mentor of their choice.
+Every summer, the Office of Research and Innovation awards funding to a group of undergraduates to conduct research over a span of 10 weeks with a faculty mentor of their choice.
 The award is offered through the VCU Undergraduate Research Opportunities Program to undergraduate students and their faculty mentor partners whose research proposals show the greatest potential for learning and discovery.
 The fellowship is open to all VCU undergrads from every academic discipline, and the funded projects represent a wide array of scholarly interests that exemplify the diversity of our academic community.